Family and Life in Wyoming:

 I grew up in Wisconsin, where I acquired a life-long fondness for cheese and football.
 I met my husband, Bob, while I was working at a hospital in New Orleans and he was serving in the Coast Guard.

-Twenty-seven years with the same guy!
+Twenty-nine years with the same guy!

 I worked in healthcare for ten years in four states--hospitals, long-term care, public health, and private practice.
 I have worked all three shifts, cleaned up a lot of strange fluids, and pushed paper with the best of them.